Stamp Duty Calculator

 Scotland and Wales

 Scotland and Wales don't have a non-resident surcharge.
 If you're buying property there, you'll pay the same LBTT (Scotland) or LTT (Wales) rates as UK residents.
+See our Scotland guide and check current rates.

 However, you'll still face the Additional Dwelling Supplement (Scotland: 8%) or separate higher residential rates (Wales: starting at 5%) if it's an additional property.